ovinc/aquasol/README.md

 (14) Krumgalz, B. S., Pogorelsky, R. & Pitzer, K. S., *Volumetric Properties of Single Aqueous Electrolytes from Zero to Saturation Concentration at 298.15 K Represented by Pitzer's Ion-Interaction Equations.* Journal of Physical and Chemical Reference Data 25, 663-689 (1996).

+(15) Clegg, S. L. & Wexler, A. S., *Densities and Apparent Molar Volumes of Atmospherically Important Electrolyte Solutions.
+1. The Solutes H2SO4, HNO3, HCl, Na2SO4, NaNO3, NaCl, (NH4)2SO4, NH4NO3, and NH4Cl from 0 to 50°C, Including Extrapolations to Very Low Temperature and to the Pure Liquid State, and NaHSO4, NaOH, and NH3 at 25°C.* J. Phys.
+Chem.
+A 115, 3393-3460 (2011).

 Constants
 =========